aissam-out/ML_milestones/README.md

 Hi everyone !

 You code with Python & You are new to Machine Learning ?
-YOU ARE WELCOME
+YOU ARE WELCOME TO THE GOLDEN PALACE !!!

 This repository contains python implementations of basic as well as advanced Machine Learning projects every machine learning programmer should be familiar with.